Wiredcraft/test-backend/README.md

 Here's what you should aim for:

-- Good use of current Node.js & API design best practices.
+- Good use of current Java & API design best practices.
 - Good testing approach.
 - Extensible code.